PyRigi/PyRigi/doc/userguide/tutorials/rigidity.md

 G_TP.is_rigid()
 ```

-Since the graph does come with a natural embedding, the dimension in which its rigidity
+The dimension in which its rigidity
 is supposed to be investigated can be specified via the ``dim`` keyword.

 ```{code-cell} ipython3
 G_TP.is_rigid(dim=1)
 ```

-For dimensions greater than 2, there is not a combinatorial rigidity criterion yet.
-To still get a result, a framework with
+For dimensions greater than 2, no combinatorial rigidity criterion is known.
-randomized coordinates can be created using the command
+To still get a result, a randomized algorithm can be called using the command:

 ```{code-cell} ipython3
 G_TP.is_rigid(dim=3, combinatorial=False)